Petermarcu/Pi/README.md

 - `sudo ./IotSample`

 Note: Make sure you have enabled GPIO and SPI.
 You can do this by running `raspi-config` on the Pi.

+This project was created based on the [raspberry-sharp](https://github.com/raspberry-sharp) project.
+This was initially forked off to make it easier to consume it in more places than Mono as well as add Raspberry Pi 3 support.